ToBeHH/who-will-do-it/README.md

+> [!WARNING]
+> This app is not longer actively maintained.
+In order to get it running on an up-to-date node system, you might need to to some refactoring.
+Note that the packages are outdated as well, especially the database layer needs refactoring!

 # :zap: Bolt app "Who will do it?"

 This is an app, which asks about a chore to do.
 It also remembers, who did it last time and shows it in order to